xiix0/scam/README.md

-Q:	Why did the WASP cross the road?
+Q:	Why did the chicken cross the road?
+A:	To see his friend Gregory peck.

+Q:	Why did the chicken cross the playground?
-A:	To get to the middle.
+A:	To get to the other slide.